suyuan32/simple-admin-core/docs/simple-admin/en/docs/simple-admin-tools.md

 - fully support validator and easy to use
 - so on

-But it is a little complex to install the goctls and import the dependencies due to forking.\
+> But it is a little complex to install the goctls and import the dependencies due to forking.\
-\
-We cannot just use go get and go install the goctl but download binary file or build goctl by ourselves. \
-\
-The binary file can be used in ubuntu 22.04.\
-\
 Let me show you how to build the code by yourself.

-## Build goctls
+> Build goctls

 ```shell
 git clone https://github.com/suyuan32/simple-admin-tools.git